dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  it's always the worst is always

  remembering the history that involved

  that that one was involved in but any case the

- okay another little sideshow here

- oh yeah 280 that's that that's the freeway that that

- i was forgetting that's

- the one that crosses over the stefan

- area accelerators hunter i'm the

- in any case the

- okay

- so so back to this i'm i'm gonna try

- and i don't have too much more to talk about but

-# Chapter 12

- that that one was involved in but any case the